modeset/-deprecated-bitbot-node/README.md

 # Bitbot

-A Campfire bot for Bit Theory
+A Campfire bot for Mode Set

 ## What it can do currently
 * Hit you back with a random meme anytime you mention the word "meme"